PageNow/presence-api/README.md

 * Every minute, AWS Events calls timeout lambda function, which is put as an EventBridge event, which calls on_disconnect lambda function.

+* connect.js will be called when the url changes and on the initial connection. heartbeat.js will be called by the page if it has the same url as the redisUrl.

 ## CDK Bootstrap

 ```shell